easttennesseecc-star/Q-Top-Dog-IDE/INSTALLER_OVERVIEW.md

-# ✨ Q-IDE OLLAMA INSTALLER - EVERYTHING YOU NEED
+# ✨ Top Dog OLLAMA INSTALLER - EVERYTHING YOU NEED

 ## 🎯 What You Have

-Two files ready to go in your Q-IDE folder:
+Two files ready to go in your Top Dog folder:

 ### **File 1: INSTALL_OLLAMA_AUTO.bat** ⭐ **← START HERE**
 - Windows batch launcher